What is BEST?

 Who is BEST?

-Sayil is a sixth year doctoral candidate at the UCLA Graduate School of Education and Information Studies within the Higher Education and Organizational Change division.
-Sayil co-conceptualized and co-founded the Bruin Excellence & Student Transformation Grant Program (BEST).
-Sayil’s academic research expands upon her campus climate work, exploring the intersections of workplace climate, immigrant populations, and academic productivity among academic migrants and students.
+Dr. Sayil Camacho is a doctoral graduate of the University of California, Los Angeles Graduate School of Education & Information Studies.
+As a graduate student, Dr. Camacho co-conceptualized and co-founded the Bruin Excellence & Student Transformation Grant Program (BEST).
+Dr. Camacho's academic research expands upon her campus climate work, exploring the intersections of workplace climate, immigrant populations, and academic productivity among academic migrants and students.
 Her published article in The Journal of Higher Education was the first study to explore the recent unionization phenomena of the postdoctoral workforce, and the findings were framed within the broader contexts of globalization, institutional power structures, and racial and social hierarchies.
-Sayil’s dissertation study, Postdoctoral Scholars at the University of California: Constructing a Migrant Identity Within the Workplace, expands upon these aforementioned constructs, and offers a new framework to understand relationships between migrant identity formation and labor experiences.
-Sayil’s past organizing experience includes being a union organizer for university service workers and academic workers, as well as serving within various capacities as a student affairs professional.
+Dr. Camacho's dissertation study, Postdoctoral Scholars at the University of California: Constructing a Migrant Identity Within the Workplace, develops the aforementioned constructs and offers a new framework to understand relationships between migrant identity formation and labor experiences.
+Dr. Camacho's past organizing experience includes being a union organizer for university service workers and academic workers, as well as serving within various capacities as a student affairs professional.

 Manpreet Dhillon Brar